eqcorrscan/EQcorrscan/timeline.md

 EQcorrscan is a young project, and we have yet to integrate a great many things, however this page serves to outline what we plan to integrate, with a rough release timeline.
 All of these dates are very rough and depend on how much everyone contributes.
-Any comments are welcome (at the bottom), or comment on the issue [tracker](https://github.com/calum-chamberlain/EQcorrscan/issues/3).
+Any comments are welcome on the issue [tracker](https://github.com/calum-chamberlain/EQcorrscan/issues/3).

 ##Release 0.0.10 - Jan/Feb 2016